menabebawy1/factors/README.md

 I then "graphed" the results:

+The images below show the pattern from 1 to 100:
 ![1 to 100](one.png)
-This image shows the pattern from 1 to 100